How Much Is Your Paid Time Off Really Worth? Here's How to Find Out

 How to calculate the value of your vacation days

 The calculation to determine the value of your vacation days is easy: Simply divide your annual salary by the number of working days in a year, says Rob King, CLTC, a financial advisor with Northwestern Mutual.
-In 2020, there were 252 working days, according to CRM.org, a customer relationship management site; you can use 250 on average for your calculation for easier numbers.
+In 2022, there are 260 working days, according to CRM.org, a customer relationship management site.

 The resulting number is your daily pay (which you may not be familiar with, if you're a salaried employee).
 That is how much each day you work—and each vacation day or paid day off—is worth.